VilleOlof/VilleOlof/README.md

   - A custom Tauri Rust based Dashboard running on a Raspberry Pi
   - Multiple Streamdeck Plugins to interact with my other projects easily
   - Custom & fast file service like Google Drive, Dropbox etc.
+  - A writer/parser for Minecrafts region file format (.mca) in Rust
+  - An fully featured online shop (excluding payment)
+  - Headless Minecraft block renderer in Rust.

 ## Skills